On the nonreflecting boundary operators for the general two dimensional Schr\"odinger equation: Introduction

 \section{Introduction}

-In this article we consider the problem of construction of nonreflecting boundary condition for the general two dimensional Schr\"odinger equation.
-In particular, we consider the following initial-value problem (IVP):
+In this article, we consider the problem of construction of nonreflecting boundary condition for the general two dimensional Schr\"odinger equation.
+In particular, we consider the following initial value problem (IVP):

-The initial data is assumed to be supported within the computational domain, $\Omega_i$, i.e., $\supp_{\vv{x}}u_0(\vv{x})\subset\Omega_i$.
+where $\field{R}_+$ denotes the non-negative real numbers ($\field{R}$) and the initial data is assumed to be supported within the computational domain, $\Omega_i$, i.e., $\supp\,u_0\subset\Omega_i$.
+Let the boundary of the computational domain be denoted by $\Gamma$.
+Further, we assume that the potential function, $\phi$, is real-valued.
 This problem has been treated by several authors~\cite{Menza1996,Menza1997,AB2001,S2002,HH2004,ABM2004,Zheng2007,FP2011,ABK2012,ABK2013}.
-Exact formulations of the transparent boundary condition (TBC) for the free Schr\"odinger equation on convex domains, $\Omega_i$, with smooth boundary was provided by Sch\"adle~\cite{S2002} in terms of a single and a double layer potential.
+Exact formulations of the \emph{transparent boundary condition} (TBC) for the free Schr\"odinger equation on convex domains, $\Omega_i$, with smooth boundary was provided by Sch\"adle~\cite{S2002} in terms of a single and a double layer potential.
 The special case of a circular domain was treated by Han and Huang~\cite{HH2004}.
 Earlier attempts to derive an exact TBC for a rectangular domain by Menza proved to be problematic on account of the presence of corners~\cite{Menza1996,Menza1997}.
-This problem is resolved in a recent work by Feshchenko and Popov \cite{FP2011}.
-On account of the lack of integrability, these techniques cannot be applied to the general Schr\"odinger equation and one has to turn to approximate methods (refer to the review article~\cite{CiCP2008} for a comprehensive literature survey).
+This problem is resolved in a recent work by Feshchenko and Popov~\cite{FP2011}.
+For the spatially discretized free Schr\"odinger equation, TBCs on a rectangular domain have also been recently reported by Ji~\et~\cite{JPA2018} where exact form of the Green's function was obtained on a purely discrete level to construct the \emph{discrete} TBCs.
+The stability analysis of these discrete TBCs is carried out in Ref.~\onlinecite{JYAT2018}.
+On account of the lack of integrability, these techniques cannot be applied to the general Schr\"odinger equation and one has to turn to approximate methods (see Refs.~\onlinecite{CiCP2008,ALT2017} for a comprehensive literature survey).